rivermont/spidy/README.md

   - [License](#license)

 # How it Works
-Spidy has to working lists, `TODO` and `done`.<br>
+Spidy has two working lists, `TODO` and `done`.<br>
 TODO is the list of URLs it hasn't yet visited.<br>
 Done is the list of URLs it has already been to.<br>
-The crawler visits each page in TODO, scrapes the HTML content for links, and adds those back into TODO.<br>
+The crawler visits each page in TODO, scrapes the DOM of the page for links, and adds those back into TODO.<br>
-It also saves all of the content of the page into a file for processing.
+It also saves each page, because datahoarding 😜.

 # Features